Rangers vs. Mets Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Marcus Semien, Francisco Lindor and others in the Texas Rangers-New York Mets matchup at Citi Field on Monday at 7:10 PM ET.
+Player prop bet odds for Marcus Semien, Francisco Lindor and others are listed when the Texas Rangers visit the New York Mets at Citi Field on Tuesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!